HOGENT-Web/csharp/chapters/10/slides/presentation.md

 # Tutorial

 Follow the following articles (in the correct sequence)
-1. <a target="_blank" href="https://benjaminvertonghen.medium.com/role-based-acces-control-with-blazor-and-auth0-i-ffd9656e6f01?sk=b8c9e562c78f620d6856e737c62927aa">Blazor Authentication with Auth0</a>
+1. <a target="_blank" href="https://benjaminvertonghen.medium.com/role-based-acces-control-with-blazor-and-auth0-i-ffd9656e6f01">Blazor Authentication with Auth0</a>
-2. <a target="_blank" href="https://benjaminvertonghen.medium.com/blazor-authorization-with-auth0-rbac-d65cd14acab2?sk=1c7d500ef3c2c5e224f5040a0b03f54a">Blazor Authorization with Auth0</a>
+2. <a target="_blank" href="https://benjaminvertonghen.medium.com/blazor-authorization-with-auth0-rbac-d65cd14acab2">Blazor Authorization with Auth0</a>
-3. <a target="_blank" href="https://benjaminvertonghen.medium.com/blazor-with-auth0-using-the-management-api-23eda404dfef?sk=93888fb900875e01e7053ba53958445d">Blazor with Auth0, using the management API</a>
+3. <a target="_blank" href="https://benjaminvertonghen.medium.com/blazor-with-auth0-using-the-management-api-23eda404dfef">Blazor with Auth0, using the management API</a>
+4. <a target="_blank" href="https://benjaminvertonghen.medium.com/blazor-with-auth0-using-swagger-openapi-58fb1db8ba17">Blazor with Auth0, using Swagger / OpenAPI</a>

 ---
-name:exercises
 class: dark middle
 # Chapter 10 - Try "Password123"
-> Exercises

----
-### Chapter 10 - Try "Password123"
-# Exercises
-1. <a href="https://github.com/HOGENT-Web/csharp-ch-10-exercise-1" target="_blank">SportStore with Auth0</a>

----
-name: solutions
-class: dark middle

-# Chapter 10 - Try "Password123"
-> Solutions

----
-### Chapter 10 - Try "Password123"
-# Solutions

-1. <a href="https://github.com/HOGENT-Web/csharp-ch-10-exercise-1/tree/solution" target="_blank">BogusStore with Auth0</a>

----
-class: dark middle
-# Chapter 10 - Try "Password123"
 > Additional providers

 ---
 name:azure-aad
 ### Try "Password123"
 # Azure AAD
-To integrate with Azure AAD you can follow the tutorial <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-azure-active-directory?view=aspnetcore-5.0">here</a>.
+To integrate with Azure AAD you can follow the tutorial <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-azure-active-directory?view=aspnetcore-8.0">here</a>.

 ---
 name:azure-ad-b2c
 ### Try "Password123"
 # Azure AD B2C
-To integrate with Azure AD B2C you can follow the tutorial <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-azure-active-directory-b2c?view=aspnetcore-5.0">here</a>.
+To integrate with Azure AD B2C you can follow the tutorial <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-azure-active-directory-b2c?view=aspnetcore-8.0">here</a>.

 ---
 name:identity-server
 ### Try "Password123"
 # Identity Server
-To integrate with Identity Server you can follow the tutorial <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-identity-server?view=aspnetcore-5.0&tabs=visual-studio">here</a>.
+To integrate with Identity Server you can follow the tutorial <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-identity-server?view=aspnetcore-8.0&tabs=visual-studio">here</a>.

 However you might want to read-up on the license changes of Identity Server and why it might or might not be suitable for your project, read it <a href="https://devblogs.microsoft.com/aspnet/asp-net-core-6-and-authentication-servers/">here</a>...

 **However:**
-Since the community complained about these changes, it will be revered to a pre-duende era in ASP.NET 8.
+Since the community complained about these changes, it was reverted to a pre-duende era in ASP.NET 8.
 Read more about it in <a href="https://devblogs.microsoft.com/dotnet/improvements-auth-identity-aspnetcore-8/">this post</a>